dylanesque/MPQChampApp/README.md

 **Vetting third-party libraries more thoroughly**

 - The Auth0 library used in the application is still experimental as of the time of this writing: despite it working very well and setup with the provided boilerplate being a breeze, I prefer not to use any libraries or features that aren't fully vetted for production use (Looking at you, [Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html)).
 I'm not going to change it, but a definite reminder to look before I leap.

+UPDATE: This library is out of beta at this point, but my above point remains: I YOLO added the boilerplate code to make this library work without deeply understanding it, and I'm going to have to make up the difference in knowledge so this can be updated at some point.

 **Picking input elements that do the job, but aren't the best for the job**: